the-teachingRSE-project/competencies/competencies.md

 for their research, let alone write it [@NamingPain].
 If they come from a non-technical domain, they may also struggle to know what to ask when trying to request help from and interact with more experienced colleagues.
-A gap still exists in academic education, as many curricula do not sufficiently prepare their students in this regard.
+A gap still exists in academic education, as many curricula do not sufficiently prepare students in this regard.
 This situation is exemplified by the extracurricular \ac{MIT} class "The Missing Semester of Your CS Education" [@MIT], which aims to increase "computing ecosystem literacy" even among students of Computer Science at \ac{MIT}.